mkazhdan/TextureSignalProcessing/README.md

 <DETAILS>
 <SUMMARY>
 <font size="+1"><CODE>HierarchicalGradientDomain</CODE></font>:
-This class derives from <CODE>GradientDomain</CODE> and additionally supports an iterative multigrid solver for computing the solution to the gradient problem without requiring a potentially expensive matrix factorization.
+This class derives from <CODE>GradientDomain</CODE> and additionally supports an iterative multigrid solver for computing the solution to the gradient domain problem without requiring a potentially expensive matrix factorization.
 </SUMMARY>
 The interface is simlar to that of <CODE>GradientDomain</CODE> and the details of the implementation can be found in <CODE>HierarchicalGradientDomain.example.cpp</CODE>.
 What follows is a list of the minor changes needed in order to access and use the hierarchical solver:
 <UL>